openssl/openssl/INSTALL.md

 [rng]: #notes-on-random-number-generation

-# jitter
+### jitter

-When configured with `enable-jitter`, a "JITTER" RNG is compiled that can provided alternative software seed source.
-It can be configured by loadin setting `seed` setting in `openssl.cnf`.
-An example `openssl.cnf` is shown below:
+When configured with `enable-jitter`, a "JITTER" RNG is compiled that can provide an alternative software seed source.
+It can be configured by setting `seed` option in `openssl.cnf`.
+A minimal `openssl.cnf` is shown below:

     openssl_conf = openssl_init

-    # Comment out the next line to ignore configuration errors
-    config_diagnostics = 1

     [openssl_init]
-    providers = provider_sect
     random = random

-    [provider_sect]
-    default = default_sect

-    [default_sect]
-    activate = 1

     [random]
     seed=JITTER

-It uses statically linked [jitterentropy-library](https://github.com/smuellerDD/jitterentropy-library) as the seed source.
+It uses a statically linked [jitterentropy-library](https://github.com/smuellerDD/jitterentropy-library) as the seed source.

 Additional configuration flags available: